Amit-10101/Codex-AI-Chatbot/README.md

 ## 📝 Note 📝

 -   Remember to add your OpenAI API key in .env file of server folder.
--   This project is still under development.
-More features and improvements are coming soon!
+-   More features and improvements are coming soon!

 ## 📮 Feedback 📮